WC5E/Warcraft-5e-Conversion/WIP Manual of Monsters/Appendix B - Non Player Characters.md

 >
 > ***Parry.*** The crusader adds 2 to its AC against one melee attack that would hit it.
 To do so, the captain must see the attacker and be wielding a melee weapon.

 Blessed by the Light to bring forth justice, **crusaders** are the brave and bold; the valiant holy warriors who stand forefront in the battle against darkness.
-They are renowned for the zeal by which they keep to their cause, though this zeal has driven some to fanaticism, such as the case of the Scarlet Crusade.
+They are often recognized by their brilliant librams, and for the zeal by which they keep to their cause.
+This zeal has driven some to fanaticism, such as the case of the Scarlet Crusade.

 <div class='footnote'>APPENDIX B: NONPLAYER CHARACTERS </div>